kelvin-keegen/TechByte/README.md

 # TechByte

-Hi1 this is just a quick guide.
+Hi! this is just a quick guide.
 Well, the TechByte.ZIP folder contains all the project files and there directories in their proper order download,unzip and open project with Android studio.

 **The APK file is the compiled app from the project file.**